The density of water is ?

-Density is defined as the mass of a substance per unit volume.
-It is a fundamental physical property that describes how closely packed the particles of a material are.
-The density of pure water at standard temperature and pressure (4°C and 1 atmosphere) is 1 gram per cubic centimeter (1 g/cm³) or 1000 kilograms per cubic meter (1000 kg/m³) in SI units.
+Density, in physics, is defined as the mass of a substance per unit volume.
+It is one of the most basic yet important physical properties used to describe how tightly the particles of a material are packed together.
+For example, the density of water at 4°C under normal atmospheric pressure is taken as a standard reference.
+In practical terms, pure water has a density of 1 gram per cubic centimeter (1 g/cm³) or 1000 kilograms per cubic meter (1000 kg/m³) in SI units.
+This simple concept of density helps scientists, engineers, and students understand the behavior of different materials.

 This means that 1 cubic centimeter (1 cm³) of pure water has a mass of 1 gram.
 This value is often used as a reference point for comparing the density of other substances.
 Materials with densities higher than 1 g/cm³ sink in water, while those with lower densities float.
 For example, ice has a density of about 0.92 g/cm³, which is why it floats on water.